Paisseon/FC5/README.md

 # The Only Compendium You'll Ever Need
-The best D&D 5e compendium for Fight Club 5.
-This contains PHB, DMG, VGtM, XGtE, MtoF, SCAG, CoS, OotA, SKT, PotA, ToA, RoT, HotDQ, TftYP, EEPC, WGtE, DH, and DiA.
+All-in-one Fight Club 5 compendium containing PHB, DMG, VGtM, XGtE, MtoF, SCAG, CoS, OotA, SKT, PotA, ToA, RoT, HotDQ, TftYP, EEPC, WGtE, DH, DiA, GoS, and DotMM.

-All data is taken from PDFs provided by DnD-Repository and OCR.
-A simple AI formatted everything into FC5XML.
-There might be mistakes from OCR, I didn't do any corrections.
+I trained a simple AI to extract text from the PDFs (thanks to DnD-Repository!) and format it into FC5XML.
+There might be some mistakes from OCR, I didn't do any corrections.

-Obviously this requires Fight Club 5.